 What Is Ajvar?

-Originated in Serbia, ajvar is a classic roasted red pepper relish popular in the Balkan countries including Bosnia and Macedonia.
-It's made with roasted red pepper and eggplants, jarred and enjoyed in winter.
-It's usually served as a condiment alongside meat or as a spread with bread.
+Originating in Serbia, ajvar is a classic roasted red pepper relish that is popular across the Balkan countries, including Bosnia and Macedonia.
+Made with roasted red peppers and eggplants, it is typically jarred and enjoyed during the winter months.
+Ajvar is often served as a condiment alongside meat or as a flavorful spread on bread, making it a versatile addition to any meal.

-- Eggplant: Choose a meaty eggplant such as Italian or globe eggplant for this recipe.
-A good eggplant should have shiny skin and feel firm and heavy for its size.
+- Eggplant: As you know, eggplant is the heart of this recipe.
+For the best results, choose a meaty variety such as Italian or globe eggplant.
+A good eggplant should have shiny, smooth skin and feel firm and heavy for its size.

-- Garlic: While this roasted red pepper relish is not very garlicky, we need a few cloves just to bring the flavors together.
+- Garlic: While this roasted red pepper relish is not very garlicky, a few cloves are needed to bring the flavors together.

-- White vinegar: For a bit of a tang and flavor that goes well with the smoky vegetables.
+- White Vinegar: Provides a touch of tanginess that complements the smoky vegetables.

 How To Make Ajvar

-- Grill the vegetables: Turn on the gas stove (or grill) to medium high.
+Turn on the gas stove (or grill) to medium-high heat.
 Pierce the eggplant with a fork a few times and place it over the flame.
 Place the red bell peppers on the open flame as well.
-Grill for about 15 minutes, rotating frequently, until the eggplant is fully cooked and tender and the bell peppers' skin is charred.
+Grill for about 15 minutes, rotating frequently, until the eggplant is fully cooked and tender, and the bell peppers’ skin is charred.

-- Let the vegetables sweat: Remove and place it in a bowl and cover with a plastic wrap.
-This will make the vegetables easier to peel.
-Let them sit for a few minutes to sweat and become cool enough to handle.
+Remove the grilled vegetables and place them in a bowl.
+Cover with plastic wrap to trap steam, making them easier to peel.
+Let them sit for a few minutes to sweat and cool down enough to handle.

-- Blend: Peel the charred bell peppers and eggplant and place them in the bowl of a stand mixer with the olive oil, salt, garlic and white vinegar.
-Blend until all are mixed and smooth.
+Peel the charred bell peppers and eggplant, then transfer them to a stand mixer or food processor.
+Add the olive oil, salt, garlic, and white vinegar.
+Blend until smooth and well combined.

-- Cook: Transfer the ajvar to a saucepan and cook over medium heat for 20 minutes.
-Let it come to room temperature.
-You can serve it cold or at room temperature.
+Transfer the blended mixture to a saucepan and cook over medium heat for 20 minutes, stirring occasionally.
+Let it cool to room temperature before serving.
+Ajvar can be enjoyed cold or at room temperature.

-Another way to serve this balkan roasted red pepper relish is with bread such as lavash, pita or Turkish pide.
-If looking for a new way to upgrade your sandwiches, use ajvar as a spread!
+As a spread: Serve this Balkan roasted red pepper relish with bread such as lavash, pita , or Turkish pide .
+If you’re looking for a new way to upgrade your sandwiches, use Ajvar as a spread!

 Storage

-Store the leftovers in an airtight container and refrigerate for up to 4 days.
-You can also store this Serbian relish in a mason jar.
+Refrigeration: Store the leftovers in an airtight container or a mason jar and refrigerate for up to 4 days.

-Can I freeze ajvar?
-Yes, this condiment freezes well.
-Transfer it to a freezer safe bag, flatten it and freeze it for up to 6 months. to serve, let it thaw in the fridge overnight and simmer for 10 minutes over medium heat before serving.
+Freezing: This condiment freezes well.
+Transfer it to a freezer-safe bag, flatten it, and freeze for up to 6 months.
+To serve, let it thaw in the fridge overnight and then simmer for 10 minutes over medium heat before serving.

 Frequently Asked Questions

 Yes, you can broil the vegetables in the oven to make ajvar.
-They will not have the smoky flavor, but the relish is going to be delicious.
+While they won’t have the smoky flavor, the relish will still be delicious.

 Did you make this recipe?
 I'd love to hear about it!
 Please comment and leave a 5-star🌟 rating below.
 You can also follow us on Instagram, Facebook, Pinterest or subscribe to our newsletter to get a free e-Cookbook!